Information for Distance Students

 How do I request material from McGovern Library?

-Requests to borrow library material must be made via WorldCat.
+Requests to borrow library material must be made via the Library Catalog.

 - Enter a title, author, or other search terms in order to locate materials.

-- Limit your search to " Items in my library (SDW, Dakota Wesleyan University, McGovern Lib)" by clicking the checkbox.
+- Limit your search to Dakota Wesleyan University's McGovern Library using the location limiter.

 - On the search results screen each item’s title links to the full record view for the item.
-Use the "Borrow this item from another library" link on the full record screen to submit a request for the item.
+Use the "Request Item" link on the full record screen to submit a request for the item.

 - Fill in the request form's required fields.
 Be sure to include your name, mailing address, phone number and email address.